Arctic Trucks offers the Crossing expedition in two formats;

 Will I be at risk of frost bite?

 Despite the low temperatures, the heated vehicles, protective clothing, sleeping bags and tents mean that you seldom feel cold and the risk of cold weather injuries are very, very small.
 During the Antarctic summertime there is 24-hour daylight.
-Strong sunshine is common and the air is very dry which makes managing yourself and the equipment much easier.
+Strong sunshine is common, and the air is very dry which makes managing yourself and the equipment much easier.
 Arctic Trucks will provide you with a thorough briefing about the signs, symptoms and common causes of cold injuries before departure.
 Preventing cold injuries requires constant vigilance and care but incidences are very low.
-In the event that you do contract a cold injury, treatment is swift and effective so that you are unlikely to suffer any serious or long-lasting after effects.
+Our staff are trained to prevent and respond to cold injury and having warm vehicles can make all the difference in minimizing the risk.

 Will I be cold at night?